KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-maintenance.md

 ## Manually Deleting Blockchain Data

 Sometimes it is necessary to manually delete all blockchain data.
-This should automatically trigger a full resync of the blockchain.
+This should automatically trigger a full resync of the Smart Chain.

 Users should exercise caution not to delete the `wallet.dat` file during this procedure.
 We recommend that the user make frequent backups of the `wallet.dat` file, especially before deleting files from the data directory.